Early Settlements of the Kennebec

 In 1996, following the enactment of the Maine Lights Program, Squirrel Point was given to a private entity, Squirrel Point Associates, under a deed requiring that the property be used for the public benefit and maintained according to the provisions of the National Historic Preservation Act.
 In 2002, preservation group Citizens for Squirrel Point, represented pro bono by Verrill & Dana, LLP of Portland, filed suit in Federal court to activate the reversion clause in Squirrel Point's deed on the grounds that SPA had failed to honor these requirements.
 The court ruled in Citizens' favor in 2005.

-The US Coast Guard has granted Citizens of Squirrel Point an indefinite license to "provide access to the site for the educational benefit of the public and maritime industry... as well as all purposes consistent with the repair, maintenance and historic restoration of the facility."
+The US Coast Guard has granted Citizens of Squirrel Point a license to "provide access to the site for the educational benefit of the public and maritime industry... as well as all purposes consistent with the repair, maintenance and historic restoration of the facility."
 Restoration of the keeper's house and shed is underway and will continue with generous support from gifts, grants, and volunteer efforts.
 Please join the effort to protect Squirrel Point Light and make a donation - any amount is greatly appreciated!